-Hydrogen in fleet use
+3.3 Hydrogen in fleet use

-- Short- and medium term research and development needs - Adaption of existing FC systems to urban buses, coaches and minibuses - Coupling across all public transportation systems - Sector coupling and considering the whole value chain from supply via distribution to use/re-use - Long term research visions - o Industrialised Hydrogen and FC propulsion systems for large-scale usage
+- Short and medium term research and development needs - Adaption of existing FC systems to urban buses, coaches and minibuses - Coupling across all public transportation systems - Sector coupling and considering the whole value chain from supply via distribution to use/re-use - Optimised refuelling strategies for energy efficient refuelling of hydrogenfleets (production, cooling, storage, operation)

+- Long term research visions - Industrialised Hydrogen and FC propulsion systems for large-scale usage

-In this context, taxi and bus fleets are relevant.
+In this context, taxi-, truck and bus-fleets as well as rail-vehicle fleets are relevant.
 Demonstration projects with corresponding business models should be implemented.
-In particular, the existing process chains in the public transport system must be taken into account.
+In particular, the existing process chains in the public and commercial transport system of people and goods must be taken into account.
 Moreover, off-road and water transport needs also to be addressed.

-Further support for the bus end-use application will be focused on adopting the FC technology for applications than urban buses, especially coaches and minibuses, as there are many hydrogen busses already implemented across Europe and no early development research is needed.
+Further support for the end-use application will be focused on adopting refuelling technology and networks for applications such as urban and long-haul bus fleets and transport-trucks, as there are many hydrogen vehicles already implemented across Europe and no early development research is needed.

-CO2-free Logistics
+3.4 CO2-free Logistics

-- Short term research and development needs - o Adaption of existing FC systems to vans etc. - Sector coupling in distribution centres - Transport and logistics solutions based on renewable hydrocarbons - Bio-LNG Production development - Medium term research directions - Demonstration of medium-sized fleets and identification of further optimisation potential for industrialisation - Long term research visions - o Industrialised Hydrogen and FC based logistics systems for mass market - o Industrialised and reliable infrastructure solutions
+- Short term research and development needs - Adaption of existing FC systems to vans etc. - Sector coupling in distribution centres - o Transport and logistics solutions based on renewable hydrocarbons - Bio-LNG Production development - Medium term research directions - Demonstration of medium-sized fleets and identification of further optimisation potential for industrialisation - Long term research visions - o Industrialised Hydrogen and FC based logistics systems for mass market - o Industrialised and reliable infrastructure solutions

-The logistics sector accounts for a significant proportion of CO2 emissions in road transport.
-Hence, an overall reduction of CO2 emissions from well-to-wheel is required.
-Potential project ideas should comprise the development and demonstration of zero-emission vehicles from tank-to-wheel in combination with lowest CO2 well-to-tank solutions.
+The logistics sector accounts for a significant proportion of CO_2 emissions in road transport.
+Hence, an overall reduction of CO_2 emissions from well-to-wheel is required.
+Potential project ideas should comprise the development and demonstration of zero-emission vehicles from tank-to-wheel in combination with lowest CO_2 well-to-tank solutions.
 The solutions developed for the logistics sector may be designed for both urban and rural areas.